Jewish Children's Home in Oslo: Children of the orphanage

 In 1938 the apartment it was only the remaining 15 children from Vienna.
 Although, one of the children never lived in the orphanage as his foster family believed it was better for him to live privately.
 On November 26, 1942, he was arrested with his foster family, the Feinbergs, deported to Auschwitz on December 1, 1942, where he was immediately killed in the Auschwitz Gas chamber.

-Later on, two boys from Czechoslovokia arrived to the orphanage, one of them was Berthold Grünfeld.
+Later on, two boys from Czechoslovakia arrived to the orphanage, one of them was Berthold Grünfeld.

 A Norwegian 16 year old also lived at the orphanage for a time due to difficult conditions at home.
 In the Fall he moved back with his parents.
 He was arrested with his father and sent to Auschwitz/Birkenau on November 26, 1942.
 Both the boy and his father were killed there.

 By the time the Nazi authorities ordered the detention and deportation of all Jews in Norway in November 1942, there were nine boys and five girls in the home.